May 6th 2020

 Dr Malik also highlights aloe vera gel’s use as an effective moisturiser (especially for oily skin types - more on that in the next point), plus antioxidant properties give it an extra edge when it comes to supporting skin’s defences.
 “Due to its rich content of vitamins C and E, aloe vera, either on its own or as part of a formula in skin creams, may be of value for its anti-ageing benefits,” highlights pharmacist, natural health specialist and co-founder of Victoria Health, Shabir Daya.
 “Vitamin C helps promote collagen production and vitamin E aids cellular regeneration.”

 We've also found it aloe vera be a great conductor gel for electro current facial toning devices such as the Nuface.

 Many - it’s refreshingly universal in its appeal, with some provisos.
 “Sensitive skin that is prone to redness and itchiness may respond well to aloe vera gel, as well as oily skin types which would benefit from its antiseptic and hydrating properties,” recommends Dr Malik.
 While hydrating though, particularly parched skin types may require an additional moisturiser on top as in her experience, it may not be sufficient on its own.

 Is homegrown or store-bought best?

-While aloe vera can be grown at home like Jennifer Aniston or bought from the shops, factors such as space, shelf-life and texture are worth bearing in mind.
+While aloe vera can be grown at home or bought from the shops, factors such as space, shelf-life and texture are worth bearing in mind.
 As facialist and GTG Expert Abigail James points out: “Homegrown is obviously the freshest version and it’s on tap too which is great for quickly treating sensitivities and burns.
 However, store-bought will last longer and is easier to transport and apply.
 It’s also usually less sticky,” she highlights.